nextflow-io/training/docs/basic_training/cache_and_resume.md

   )
   .set { bam }

-// Consider the channel below as the output of process B
-// Note that sample_2 is now the first element instead of sample_1 Channel
+// NB: sample_2 is now the first element, instead of sample_1 Channel
   .of(
     [[id:'sample_2'], '/path/to/sample_2.bai'],